 - What is the treatment for reflex sympathetic dystrophy (RSD)?

-- What is the prognosis of reflex sympathetic dystrophy (RSD)?
+- What is the prognosis for reflex sympathetic dystrophy (RSD)

 - Can reflex sympathetic dystrophy (RSD) be prevented?

 The exact mechanism of how RSD develops is poorly understood.
 The theories include irritation and abnormal excitation of nervous tissue, leading to abnormal impulses along nerves that affect blood vessels and skin.
 The involuntary nervous system, peripheral nerves, and brain seem to be involved.

 A variety of events can trigger the RSD, including:

 - nerve irritation by entrapment (such as carpal tunnel syndrome),

 - shoulder problems,